New York Marriott Marquis: Difficulties

 The plans entailed the demolition of the original Helen Hayes, Morosco, and Bijou, as well as the remnants of the Astor and Gaiety.
 Theatrical advocates and preservationists felt the Portman Hotel's new theater would be bulky and impersonal, like the Minskoff and the Uris (Gershwin).
 The New York City Landmarks Preservation Commission (LPC) had internally described the Helen Hayes as "one of the finest theaters" in New York City, and the Helen Hayes had been declared eligible for National Register of Historic Places (NRHP) listing in 1978.
 In November 1979, a lawyer filed a lawsuit to force the LPC to consider the old Helen Hayes Theatre as a city landmark, though the LPC had no opinion on the theaters.
 The next month, Actors' Equity Association asked the city to reconsider the demolition of the old theaters.
 The International Alliance of Theatrical Stage Employees conversely supported the project, as did theatrical operators such as the Shubert Organization.

-In February 1980, actors such as Anthony Perkins, Jose Ferrer, and Tony Randall protested the proposed demolition of the Helen Hayes, Morosco, and Bijou.
+In February 1980, actors such as Anthony Perkins, José Ferrer, and Tony Randall protested the proposed demolition of the Helen Hayes, Morosco, and Bijou.
 With the city government set to obtain the Piccadilly Hotel through land condemnation, the Piccadilly's owners sued in March 1980 to stop the condemnation.
 Actors' Equity collected signatures for a petition against the federal action grant, which still had not been distributed.
 In July 1980, Manhattan Community Board 5 voted to affirm the Portman Hotel, despite testimony from opponents including impresario Joseph Papp.
 The Times reported that the project would probably proceed because of low interest rates and high demand for hotel rooms.
 Opponents brought the issue before a New York City Council committee that had no power over the hotel's approval, and they also alleged that Community Board 5 had approved the hotel without sufficient information.

 The city government gave approval in November 1980 to seek an additional $6.5 million in action grants, or $21.5 million total.
 The next month, the Piccadilly's owners settled their lawsuit against the city, enabling Portman to acquire that site.
 The project's remaining opponents, including Actors' Equity, filed a new lawsuit against the hotel.
 The United States Department of Housing and Urban Development formally placed the federal action grant on hold in January 1981, supposedly because the documents had been sent a few days late.
 The incoming administration of Ronald Reagan planned to eliminate the grant program altogether, though Koch expressed confidence the hotel could be built regardless of the grant.
 The action grant was approved in April 1981.